tflint-ucb/applied-machine-lerning-free-pizza-predictor/README.md

 # Future work
 1) Feature engineer or work on collecting some meta data that may offer more predictive power.
 Some ideas include:

-  a) which store location gave out the free pizzas in the past
+* which store location gave out the free pizzas in the past

-  b) what keywords caught owner’s eyes
+* what keywords caught owner’s eyes

-  c) which sentence the owner agree or disagree with the most (kinda similar to 2)
+* which sentence the owner agree or disagree with the most (kinda similar to 2)

-  d) which employee approved the request / brought the requests to the decision-maker
+* which employee approved the request / brought the requests to the decision-maker

-  e) sales of the day //poor-performing stores probably can't give much
+* sales of the day //poor-performing stores probably can't give much

-  f) leftover or excess pizzas at end of day
+* leftover or excess pizzas at end of day

 2) Hyperparameter tune the xgboost model with HypOpt, which is a more efficient and "smart" tuning than GridSearchCV.